totallynotdavid/image-generation/readme.md

 Features:

-- Runs natively on Deno — no npm dependencies.
+- Runs natively on Deno (no npm dependencies).
 - Works with local files and in-memory buffers (no need to upload images to third-party services).
 - Each transformation returns a `Uint8Array`, so it plugs into any storage,